huaweicodelabs/AppMessaging/android-hard/AppMessaging-HARD/README.md

 If you run into a bug in our samples, please submit an [issue](https://github.com/AppGalleryConnect/agc-demos/issues) to the Repository.
 Even better you can submit a [Pull Request](https://github.com/AppGalleryConnect/agc-demos/pulls) with a fix.

 ## License
-crash quickstart is licensed under the [Apache License, version 2.0] (http://www.apache.org/licenses/LICENSE-2.0).
+appmessaging quickstart is licensed under the [Apache License, version 2.0] (http://www.apache.org/licenses/LICENSE-2.0).